 3. Submit It

-If you’re an admin and you still don’t see the Continue option, double-check to make sure that someone didn’t try to change the name within the past few days.
+If you’re an admin and you still don’t see the Request Change option, double-check to make sure that someone didn’t try to change the name within the past few days.

 There is no limit to how many times you can change your page’s name, just so long as those changes are spaced about seven days apart.